grafana/cloudcost-exporter/docs/contribute/logging.md

 1. Every provider _must_ accept a `*slog.Logger` in the constructor
 1. Every collector _must_ accept a `*slog.Logger` in the constructor
 1. Each provider and collector _must_ add a `provider` or `collector` group when initializing using the [slog.WithGroup](https://pkg.go.dev/golang.org/x/exp/slog#Logger.WithGroup) method
-1. Always prefer to use the `logger.WithAttr(...)` method to add structured data to the log message for both performance and consistency
+1. Always prefer to use the `logger.WithAttr(...)` method to add structured data to the log message for both performance and consistency(see [slog blog post](https://go.dev/blog/slog) and search Performance section for more information)

 ## Expanding the logging